kelvinlinkk/DialogJS/README.md

 ### display (show and hide)
 > [ show ]
-- Displays the dialog box.
+- Displays the dialog system.
 > [ hide ]
-- Hides the dialog box.
+- Hides the dialog system(not just the box).
 ### newline
 > [ n ]
 - Inserts a line break in the dialog.